Entries Tagged 'Username & Password' ↓

 Troubleshooting Email Delivery

-The Basics Of Sending Email Through Your Web Site
+Sending Email Through Your Web Site: The Basics

 DAP is not an email service (like, say, Aweber).

-DAP is just a script – a tool, like Microsoft Outlook or Thunderbird – that simply sends out email using your web host’s email server.
+DAP is just a script – a tool – like Microsoft Outlook or Thunderbird – that simply sends out email using your web host’s email server.

 Welcome Emails Not Going Out